Dae-ho Lee: 2010 season

 In the 2010 season, Lee enjoyed one of the most dominant offensive seasons in world professional baseball history, leading the KBO in seven offensive categories (batting average, HRs, RBIs, runs scored, on-base percentage, slugging percentage and hits), which made him a Septuple Crown winner (7관왕).

 2011 season

 Lee led the KBO League in batting average (.357), hits (176), and on-base percentage (.433).
 After the season, he declared free agency and sought out a new challenge.

 Nippon Professional Baseball

 The Buffaloes' Lee Dae-ho at QVC Marine Field.

 In December 2011, Lee signed a two-year contract worth 760 million yen ($9.78 million) with the Orix Buffaloes of the Nippon Professional Baseball.
-During his 4 years in the NPB (2012–2015), he recorded the highest OPS rate during this time.

 2012 season

-On July 20, 2012, at the Osaka Dome, Lee won the NPB Home-run Derby against Wladimir Balentien of the Tokyo Yakult Swallows.
-He belted 6 home runs while Balentien made no home runs.
-He was rewarded with 500,000 yen ($6,400).
+On July 20, 2012, at the Osaka Dome, Lee won the NPB Home Run Derby against Wladimir Balentien of the Tokyo Yakult Swallows.
+Lee hit 6 home runs while Balentien made no home runs and received a 500,000 yen ($6,400) award.
 He ended his season with a .286 average, 24 home runs, and 91 RBI.
+In this season, he led the Pacific League in OPS.